anthonynsimon/secrets-vault/README.md

 ## Changelog

-See [CHANGELOG](https://github.com/anthonynsimon/secrets-vault/blob/master/CHANGELOG) for the list of releases and relevant changes.
+See [CHANGELOG](https://github.com/anthonynsimon/secrets-vault/blob/master/CHANGELOG.md) for the list of releases.

 ## Security Disclosure